vagran/adk-cpp-gradle-plugin/README.md

 implies `foo.bar` submodule name which still can be overridden by `name` property if needed.

-Although, C++ standard does not restrict module naming convention, this plugin assumes modules hierarchy reflected by its name, where dot is submodules separator.
+Although, C++ standard does not restrict module naming convention, this plugin assumes modules hierarchy reflected by a module name, where dot is submodules separator.
 Last component of a module fully qualified name is considered module _basename_.

 Each module may have exactly one module interface file (_partitions_ are not yet supported since they are not yet supported by Clang).
 Its name is expected to be `module_basename.cppm` (extension may differ if overridden by `adk.cppModuleIfaceExt` property).

-Implementation file is optional for a module.
+Interface file is optional for a module.
 A module without interface may be useful just to imply hierarchical name, or may be just to add some header files or libraries.

-There may be other module interface files in a module directory, they will be considiered part of corresponding submodule.
+There may be other module interface files in a module directory, they will be considiered part of the corresponding submodule.
 For example, in the following directory layout:
 ```
 +-foo
   +-foo.cppm
   +-bar.cppm
 ```
-modules `foo` (directory default module) and `foo.bar` will be created.
-Configuration for `foo.bar` module can be specified in named module block in `module.gradle`:
+modules `foo` (_directory default module_) and `foo.bar` will be created.
+Configuration for `foo.bar`
+module can be specified in a named module block in `module.gradle`:
 ```groovy
 module("foo") {
     define("FOO")
 }
 ```

 Module may have implementation files.
-There are several rules about their matching.
+There are several rules for their matching.
 `module_basename.cpp` (extension may differ if overridden by `adk.cppModuleImplExt` property) is matched to corresponding module. `impl` directory content is scanned recursively for implementation files which are assigned to directory default module.
 Custom directories and files may be specified by `impl` property.
-Any leftover files are assigned to directory default module.
+Any leftover files are assigned to a directory default module.
 For example, with the following module directory layout:
 ```
 +-foo